UBS traders charged, bank fined $1.5 billion in Libor scandal

 The two men are both believed to be in Europe, according to a U.S. official.
 Last week, British police arrested Hayes and two other men in connection with the Libor probe.
 The two others were Terry Farr and James Gilmour, both of whom worked at interdealer broker RP Martin.

-The $1.5 billion UBS penalty is the second largest ever imposed on a bank, exceeded only by the $1.9 billion that HSBC agreed to pay to settle U.S. charges in connection with the laundering of drug cartel money.
+The $1.5 billion (922.9 million pounds) UBS penalty is the second largest ever imposed on a bank, exceeded only by the $1.9 billion that HSBC agreed to pay to settle U.S. charges in connection with the laundering of drug cartel money.

 "We deeply regret this inappropriate and unethical behaviour.
 No amount of profit is more important than the reputation of this firm," said UBS Chief Executive Sergio Ermotti.